darshkshah/ng-training-assignment-1/README.md

 - `docker compose up`
 3) Wait for compose to finish and it will create 3 containers for backend, frontend and database.
 It will start the project on <b>localhost</b>.
 Compose will take care of everything.
 No need to worry about environment.
 4) Open this link for Frontend http://localhost:4200/login
-5) Open this link for Documentation:
+5) Backend will run on http://localhost:8000.
+Open this link for API Information:
 - http://localhost:8000/api/schema/swagger-ui/
 - http://localhost:8000/api/schema/redoc/
 6) Use any database viewing tool for postgresql.
 I use pgAdmin 4.
 Database connection is on the: